-- (1) A person must not bring or send into an SMHU anything that the CFP has not authorised to be brought or sent into the SMHU. - Penalty: Fine not exceeding 25 penalty units or imprisonment for a term not exceeding 6 months. - (2) If an SMHU staff member finds a person contravening subsection (1) - (a) an authorised person may detain the person for such time as is necessary for the person to be arrested by a police officer under paragraph (b); and s.
-114 Part 5 - Treatment and Management of Forensic Patients a police officer may arrest the person (b) without warrant.
-In addition to any other penalty that may be (3)imposed, a person who is convicted of an offence against subsection (1) is not entitled to be employed in or undertake any work, including the practice of medicine, in any SMHU unless the Minister determines otherwise.
-(4) In this section - sending into includes throwing or propelling into or dropping onto.
-114. Records, &c.
-(1) The controlling authority of an SMHU is to keep appropriate records of the following matters in respect of each forensic patient in the SMHU: admission and discharge; (a)
+(1) A person must not bring or send into an SMHU anything that the Chief Psychiatrist has not authorised to be brought or sent into the SMHU.

+Penalty: Fine not exceeding 25 penalty units or imprisonment for a term not exceeding 6 months.

+(2) If an SMHU staff member finds a person contravening subsection (1) -

+- (a) an authorised person may detain the person for such time as is necessary for the person to be arrested by a police officer under paragraph (b); and - (b) a police officer may arrest the person without warrant. - (3) In addition to any other penalty that may be imposed, a person who is convicted of an offence against subsection (1) is not entitled to be employed in or undertake any work, including the practice of medicine, in any SMHU unless the Minister determines otherwise. - (4) In this section - sending into includes throwing or propelling into or dropping onto.

-- (b) the exercise of visitation rights (including any denial or restriction of those rights); - (c) searches, detentions and arrests (whether of visitors or other persons); - (d) seizures of property (whether from the patient or visitors); - (e) police visits;
+- (1) The controlling authority of an SMHU is to keep appropriate records of the following matters in respect of each forensic patient in the SMHU: - (a) admission and discharge; - (b) the exercise of visitation rights (including any denial or restriction of those rights); - (c) searches, detentions and arrests (whether of visitors or other persons); - (d) seizures of property (whether from the patient or visitors);

-- (f) the exercise of telephone rights (including any denial or restriction of those rights); - (g) the exercise of correspondence rights (including any denial or restriction of those rights). - (2) The controlling authority is to give the Tribunal and the CFP - (a) at the end of each week, a copy of the records for that week; and - (b) such further information about those records and their content as either of them may subsequently require.
+- (e) police visits; - (f) the exercise of telephone rights (including any denial or restriction of those rights); - (g) the exercise of correspondence rights (including any denial or restriction of those rights). - (2) The controlling authority is to give the Chief Psychiatrist and the Principal Official Visitor - (a) at the end of each week, a copy of the records for that week; and - (b) such further information about those records and their content as either of them may subsequently require. - (3) If requested to do so by the Tribunal, the controlling authority is to give the Tribunal - (a) a copy of the records for a day, or a period, specified in the request; and - (b) such further information about those records and their content as the Tribunal may specify in the request or may subsequently require.